-With the Summer months ever so close, there are many things that can wreak havoc on us along with bug bites.
+With the Summer months, there are many things that can wreak havoc on us along with bug bites.
 One of the cons of summer weather (although great for your skin!) is the dreaded humidity.
-One minute your ends are laid and then next thing you know, your sporting a luscious fro.
-Here are some tips to tame your hair in humid weather or get you through those hot and heavy days.
+One minute your ends are laid and then next thing you know, you’re sporting a luscious fro.
+Here are some tips for taming your hair in humid weather or at least get you through those hot and heavy days.

 After washing your hair, make sure to dry your hair gently!
 Air drying is best, but if you have a more curly texture to your hair, try using an old t-shirt.
 The cotton fiber from the t-shirt is way more gentle than using a towel, the fiber from the towel can snag and rip your curls.

 Last but not least, avoid over-combing your hair.
 It can be tempting to try and smooth out your hair with plenty of brushstrokes.
 The truth is that brushing or combing your hair causes friction, which in turn causes breakage to the hair cuticle.
 This can lead to puffy or frizzy hair.

 Instead of plowing through your hair like you’ve entered a contest for the most brushstrokes, use a wide-toothed comb or a paddle brush with ball-tipped ends.
 Finish off with a light pass using your fingers as a comb.